Billplz/Billplz-for-GravityForms/readme.txt

 Set the tag {entry:transaction_id} at the event Payment Completion notification.
 You may refer to [GravityForms Merge Tag](https://docs.gravityforms.com/merge-tags/#entry-data) for more information.

-= Where can I get API Secret Key? =
+= Where can I get API Secret & X Signature Key ? =

 You can the API Secret Key at your Billplz Account Settings.
 [Get it here](https://www.billplz.com/enterprise/setting)

-= Where can I get X Signature Key? =
+= Where can I get Collection ID? =

-You can the X Signature Key at your Billplz Account Settings.
-[Get it here](https://www.billplz.com/enterprise/setting)
+You can the Collection ID at your Billplz >> Billing.
+[Get it here](https://www.billplz.com/enterprise/billing)

 = Troubleshooting =

-Please choose parameter name as First and not Full if the page is not redirected to Billplz payment page.
+Known issues: Name with (Full) option will return null.

 == Links ==
 [Sign Up](http://billplz.com/join/lz7pmrxa45tiihvqdydxqq/) for Billplz account to accept payment using Billplz now!